inside.ewu.edu

 Satisfies: a BACR for social sciences.

-Students explore the lived social and psychological experience of disabled individuals from a disability studies perspective that “disability” is a socially construct rather than an individual-deficiency.
-Students examine strengths and limitations of traditional psychology and disability studies bases scholarship and approaches.
-They engage in psychological enquiry into how disabled people can forge positive identities and how disabled people collectively build disability culture and community.
+Explores the lived social and psychological experience of disabled individuals from a disability studies perspective that “disability” is a socially construct rather than an individual-deficiency.
+Examines strengths and limitations of traditional psychology and disability studies based scholarship and approaches.
+Engagement in psychological enquiry into how disabled people can forge positive identities and how disabled people collectively build disability culture and community.

 PSYC 231.
 SCIENCE OF STRESS AND COPING.
 3 Credits.